cyclistcodes/MineSweeperGame/README.md

 ## Future improvements

-1. Custom Game Board: Allow users to create custom game boards with their own dimensions and number of bombs, providing greater flexibility and variety.
+1. Custom Board Size: Allow users to create custom game boards with their own dimensions.

-2. Difficulty Levels: Add options for different difficulty levels (easy, medium, hard), allowing players to choose the number of bombs and the size of the game board, providing more challenging gameplay.
+2. Difficulty Levels: Add options for different difficulty levels (easy, medium, hard), allowing players to choose the number of bombs.

 3. High Scores: Implement a high-score system to track and display the best performances of players.
-This could add a competitive element to the game and encourage replayability.